 We’re continually looking for ways to make Impracticum classes as affordable as possible while paying our teachers fairly and sustaining the life of our organization.
 In the meantime, The Impracticum Scholarship Fund allows us to immediately incorporate students who simply don’t have the financial resources to participate in the program.
 All donations go directly to sponsoring talented scholarship applicants.

-Those scholarship students also become volunteer workers during their time in these classes, so your support generates positive change we can’t predict and helps more people, places, and things than we can currently name: It might plant a beautiful tree, or calm a traumatized dog, or even sponsor the author of the Great American Novel.
+All Impracticum students become volunteer workers during their time in these classes, so your support generates positive change we can’t predict and helps more people, places, and things than we can currently name: It might plant a beautiful tree, or calm a traumatized dog, or even sponsor the author of the Great American Novel.
 Who knows?

 Your donation is incalculably important to us and enormously appreciated.
 We want these courses to be available to everyone.